Computational Resources at UChicago

 Karen Landahl Center for Linguistics Research

 The Karen Landahl Center for Linguistics Research in the Department of Linguistics offers state-of-the-art facilities that provide a convenient meeting place for faculty, students, and research associates interested in the nature of language.
-It is housed in the Social Sciences Research Building and is home to the following research and teaching laboratories:
+It is home to various research and teaching laboratories and is located in the Social Sciences Research Building.

 Media Arts, Data, and Design Center

 The Media Arts, Data, and Design Center is a 20,000-square-foot collaborative space for inquiry and experimentation on the ground floor of the John Crerar Library.
 It supports research and design activities by faculty, students, staff, and community partners using cutting-edge technology.
-Within this center are:
+Within this center are the Hack Arts Lab, an open-access digital fabrication, prototyping, and visualization facility, and the Weston Game Lab, which offers resources for the study, play, and development of analog, electronic, virtual, and online games.

 Research Computing Center